SonarSource/sonarlint-visualstudio/src/Integration.Vsix/SonarLintTagger/README.md

 A SnapshotSpan can be translated across multiple snapshot versions e.g. from snapshot v1 to snapshot v3.

-Implementation note: the VS Editor also supports "tracking spans" that work across snapshots.
+Implementation note: the VS Editor also supports "tracking spans" that work across snapshots i.e. it seems they automatically translate the span as the buffer changes (so potentially we could get rid of some our "manual" translation code).
 The Roslyn tagger uses tracking spans.

 A) Processing issues returned by an analyzer